Romani people: Population and subgroups

-Romani population
+Romani populations

+There is no official or reliable count of the Romani populations worldwide.
+Many Roma refuse to register their ethnic identity in official censuses for a variety of reasons, such as fear of discrimination.

-For a variety of reasons many Romanis choose not to register their ethnic identity in official censuses.
-There are an estimated 10 million Romani people in Europe (as of 2019), although some Romani organizations give estimates as high as 14 million.
-Significant Romani populations are found in the Balkans, in some Central European states, in Spain, France, Russia and Ukraine.
-In the European Union, there are an estimated 6 million Romanis.
-Several million more Romanis may live outside Europe, in particular in the Middle East and in the Americas.
+Despite these challenges to getting an accurate picture of the Romani dispersal, there were an estimated 10 million in Europe (as of 2019), although some Romani organizations have given earlier estimates as high as 14 million.
+Significant Romani populations are found in the Balkans and throughout Europe.
+In the European Union, there are an estimated 6 million Roma.

-Romani homeland

-There is no single Romani "homeland".
-A home country for the Romani people has been proposed, under the name Romanistan.
+Outside Europe there may be several million more Roma, particularly in the Americas, following migrations from Europe beginning in the late 19th century.

 Romani subgroups

+Romani people may belong to distinct subgroups based in part on territorial, cultural and dialectal differences, and self-designation.

-Like the Roma in general, many different ethnonyms are given to subgroups of Roma.
-Sometimes a subgroup uses more than one endonym, is commonly known by an exonym or erroneously by the endonym of another subgroup.
+Romani subgroups may have more than one ethnonym.
+They may use more than one endonym and be commonly known by an exonym or erroneously by the endonym of another subgroup.
 The only name approaching an all-encompassing self-description is Rom.
 Even when subgroups do not use the name, they all acknowledge a common origin and a dichotomy between themselves and Gadjo (non-Roma).
 For instance, while the main group of Roma in German-speaking countries refer to themselves as Sinti, their name for their original language is Romanes.

-Subgroups have been described as, in part, a result of the castes and subcastes in India, which the founding population of Rom almost certainly experienced in their South Asian urheimat.
+Subgroups have been described as, in part, a result of the castes and subcastes in India, which the founding population of Rom almost certainly experienced in their south Asian urheimat.

-Many groups use names apparently derived from the Romani word kalo or calo, meaning "black" or "absorbing all light".
-This closely resembles words for "black" or "dark" in Indo-Aryan languages (e.g. Sanskrit काल kāla: "black", "of a dark colour").
-Likewise, the name of the Dom or Domba people of North India–to whom the Roma have genetic, cultural and linguistic links–has come to imply "dark-skinned", in some Indian languages.
-Hence names such as kale and calé may have originated as an exonym or a euphemism for Roma.
+Many subgroups use names derived from the Romani word kalo or calo, meaning "black" or "absorbing all light".
+This closely resembles words for "black" or "dark" in Indo-Aryan languages (e.g., Sanskrit काल kāla: "black", "of a dark colour").
+Likewise, the name of the Dom or Domba people of north India—with whom the Roma have genetic, cultural and linguistic links—has come to imply "dark-skinned" in some Indian languages.
+Hence, names such as kale and calé may have originated as an exonym or a euphemism for Roma.

+While not subgroups, Romani people often use the religionym and confessionyms Xoraxane to refer to Muslim Roma and Dasikane to refer to Christian Roma.

-Other endonyms for Romani include, for example:
+Other endonyms for Roma include, for example: